HackRU/one-app-ios-s18/README.md

 # One App iOS

 **One App Android's Description is still being made.
-This will also act as the description for that while it is being prepared**
+This will also act as the description for that while it is being prepared.**

 ## Description
 *What is the purpose of this project?*